 We look at the organization of this paper.
 In Section 2, we collect some basic definitions and results necessary for this paper for the reader's convenience.
 Subsection 2.1 collects some basic definitions.
 In Subsection 2.2, we recall various notions of positivities.
 In Subsection 2.3, we explain systems of Hodge bundles.
 In Section 3, we discuss Hodge theoretic weak positivity results.
 They seem to be more general than the usual ones slightly.
 In Section 4, we construct graded logarithmic Higgs sheaves and prove Theorem 1.4 following [Pa, Section 3.1] closely.
 Here we use variations of mixed Hodge structure.
 In Section 5, we prove results explained in Section 1.
 In Section 6, we discuss variations of mixed Hodge structure necessary for Section 4 for the sake of completeness.
+In the final section: Section 7, we prove a variant of semipositivity theorems of Fujita-Zucker- Kawamata necessary for Section 3.
+Although we could not find any easily accessible accounts of the topics in Sections 6 and 7, the results may be more or less known to the experts.
 Acknowledgments.
 The first author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H00974, JP21H04994, JP23K20787.
 The second author was partially supported by JSPS KAKENHI Grant Number JP20K03542.
-For the classical litaka subadditivity conjecture and some related topics, see [Fn5].
-For the details of relatively new conjectures on the behavior of the Kodaira dimension under morphisms of smooth complex varieties, see [Po] and the references therein.
 2. Preliminaries In this section, we will collect some basic definitions and properties necessary for this paper.